Malina044/Books/README.md

 # Books
-Manual IT Education power by My LUM and Me.
+Manual IT Education power by My KUM and Me.

 <a href="https://github.com/Malina044/Books/blob/main/freeBSD/handbook_ru.pdf">freeBSD</a>.....................................................
 1